remi/her/README.md

 }
 ```

 However, you can define your own parsing method, with `Her::API.parse_with`.
 The `parse_with` method takes a block which will be executed each time data from an HTTP response needs to be parsed.
 The block is expected to return a hash with three keys: `data`, `errors` and `metadata`.
-The following code enables parsing JSON data and treating this data as first-level properties.
+The following code enables parsing JSON data and treating this data as first-level properties:

 ```ruby
 Her::API.setup :base_uri => "https://api.example.com"